U.N. launches near-$275 million humanitarian appeal for Yemen

+UPDATE 1-FDA, Mylan silence on generic Advair may be good news for GSK

+* Hikma seeks okay for competing generic by May 10 (Adds Mylan no comment, more on FDA bioequivalence standards)

-GENEVA The United Nations launched an appeal on Friday for almost $275 million (183 million pounds) to aid 7.5 million people in Yemen over the next three months, as fighting intensifies in the south and air strikes pound 18 of Yemen's 22 provinces.
+GENEVA The United Nations launched an appeal on Friday for almost $275 million to aid 7.5 million people in Yemen over the next three months, as fighting intensifies in the south and air strikes pound 18 of Yemen's 22 provinces.

 About 150,000 people have been displaced, 50 percent more than the previous U.N. estimate, the U.N. humanitarian agency OCHA said, citing local sources.
 The agency said health facilities had reported 767 deaths from March 19 to April 13, almost certainly an underestimate.